luchesar/vehicles-online/syslog-osx.md

 The standard aproach for integrating with `syslog` from the JVM is to send log entries over UDP.
 For this, `syslogd` on OSX needs to be reconfigured to allow network connections.

-1. Convert to `syslog` config file into XML.
+1. Convert the `syslog` config file into XML.
 This allows easy editing of the otherwise binary formatted config:

         sudo plutil -convert xml1 /System/Library/LaunchDaemons/com.apple.syslogd.plist

-2. Open the config file, as `sudo`, in the text editor of your choice:
+2. Open the config file, as `sudo`, in a text editor of your choice:

         /System/Library/LaunchDaemons/com.apple.syslogd.plist